Have you been injured or lost a loved one in a traffic crash? You are not alone.

 - Families for Safe Streets NY for Survivors of Traffic Violence

 - Families for Safe Streets NY for Caregivers of Survivors of Traffic Violence

 - Families for Safe Streets NY (for all members)

-There is a public Facebook group but the private groups are online Facebook support groups.
+There is a public Facebook group but the private groups are for online support.
 Anyone can find the group in a search and see who is in it, but only members of the group can see posts.

 The practical and legal issues following a crash can be overwhelming.
-We are not attorneys, but we are here and can share the knowledge we have gained and refer you as needed.
+We are not attorneys, but we can share the knowledge we have gained from our own experiences, and refer you as needed.
 Please feel free to contact us if you have questions or need assistance.
 See also our resource guide which includes the 5 things to consider immediately after a crash.